Estimated reading time: 7 minutes

 Best wineries in South Australia

-From all Australian wine regions, Westerns Australia got the advantage of the long stretch of the coastline.
+From all Australian wine regions, Western Australia got the advantage of the long stretch of the coastline.
 The excellent blend of ocean breeze and rich soil enables Westerns Australia as one of the excellent producers of red wines.
 The main zones in the western Australia wine region are Eastern Plains, South East Coastal Zone, South West, Central, and Greater Perth.
 The famous Margaret River belongs to the South zone of Western Australia.
 And other regions are Geographe, Great Southern, Mount Barker, Albany, Porongurup, Frankland, and Blackwood.

 Best grape varieties